-Our visit to Singapore in two days, the smallest country in Southeast Asia, was our first stop in Asia.
+Our visit to Singapore for two days, the smallest country in Southeast Asia, was our first stop in Asia.
 It was impossible not to love it even though it was just 2 days.
-They welcomed us with open arms and gave us food in their sacred temples.
-It is, undoubtedly, the most modern city we had ever seen; and the best thing is that it is very well connected to remote places where you can get lost from the city.
+Singapore welcomed us with open arms and gave us food in their sacred temples.
+Undoubtedly, it was the most modern city we had ever seen.
+The best thing is, it is very well connected to remote places from the city where you can get lost.

 Singapore is the nerve center of commerce throughout Asia, making it one of the richest cities in the world.
-However, despite being expensive, it is ideal for backpackers.
-If you don’t believe us check our travel budget.
+Despite being expensive, it is ideal for backpackers.
+If you don’t believe us, check our travel budget.
 Asia is very cheap and the dream of every backpacker.
-And probably, to reach Asia, you will have to make a stopover in Singapore.
-So we created this guide to things to do in Singapore in two days.
+And, to reach Asia, you will probably have to make a stopover in Singapore.
+So, we created this guide of things to do in Singapore in two days.

 THINGS TO DO IN SINGAPORE IN TWO DAYS

-Our routine over the two days we spent in Singapore was visiting a traditional neighborhood in the morning and finishing the afternoon at Marina Bay and Clarke Quay.
+Over the two days we spent in Singapore, our routine was visiting a traditional neighborhood in the morning and finishing the afternoon at Marina Bay and Clarke Quay.